 She was a huge sports fan, and her favorite sports were baseball and boxing.
 She regularly attended ballgames and boxing matches.
 Her favorite boxer was Muhammad Ali, and she wrote the liner notes for his 1963 spoken word album, I Am The Greatest!

 Marianne's fame also attracted the attention of the Ford Motor Company.
 The company's manager of marketing research asked her to name their newest car, a breakthrough model that they believed would make automotive history.

 She came up with a list of names, including the Resilient Bullet, the Ford Silver Sword, the Varsity Stroke, the Andante con Moto, and the Utopian Turtletop.

 None of Marianne's names for the new car were chosen.
 Instead, Ford named it the Edsel.
-It did make automotive history; with its vulva-like grille and incredibly poor workmanship, it was the worst American car ever made.
+It did make automotive history; with its open vulva-like grille and incredibly poor workmanship, it was the worst American car ever made.
 In its two years of production, Ford lost $350 million on the Edsel.

 In 1951, Marianne published her most famous book, Collected Poems.
 It won her numerous awards, including a Pultizer Prize.
 She was a Modernist poet who believed that love of language and heartfelt expression were more important than meter, as you can see in her classic poem, Poetry:

 I, too, dislike it: there are things that are important

 Reading it, however, with a perfect contempt for it,